yunhanchen2/coverage-prediction/README.md

 1. **Get Optimal Solution and Coverage Rate(`get_max.py`)**

    - **Description:**
-     This code is to find k sushi id to serve customers and max their utility.
-Here we use the brute-force algorithm.
-However, if the sushi types are too many, greedy algorithm is a better way.
-The input should be files name of ranking, and the output would be the optimal solution and the coverage rate.
+     This code selects *k* sushi items to serve customers in order to maximize overall utility.
+It uses a **brute-force algorithm** to search all possible combinations.
+However, when the number of sushi types is large, a **greedy algorithm** is a more efficient way.

+     **Input:** a filename containing sushi ranking data
+     **Output:** the optimal solution (*k* sushi IDs) and the corresponding coverage rate

    - **Running Instruction:**
      Run the script using:
      ```
      python3 get_max.py
      ```